 scavenger receptors: Cell surface receptors, for example on phagocytic cells, that recognize cells or molecules that require clearance from the body.

-secondary immune response: The qualitatively and quantitatively improved immune response which occurs upon the second encounter of primed lymphocytes with a given antigen.
+secondary immune response: The qualitatively and quantitatively improved immune response that occurs upon the second encounter of primed lymphocytes with a given antigen.

-secretory component: Proteolytic cleavage product of the poly-Ig receptor which remains associated with dimeric IgA in sero-mucus secretions.
+secretory component: Proteolytic cleavage product of the poly-Ig receptor that remains associated with dimeric IgA in sero-mucous secretions.

-secretory IgA: Dimeric IgA found in sero-mucus secretions.
+secretory IgA: Dimeric IgA found in sero-mucous secretions.

-somatic hypermutation: The enhanced occurence of point mutations in the recombined immunoglobulin variable region V[D]J genes which occurs following antigenic stimulation and acts as a mechanism for increasing antibody diversity and affinity.
+somatic hypermutation: The enhanced occurence of point mutations in the recombined immunoglobulin variable region V(D)J genes that occurs following antigenic stimulation and acts as a mechanism for increasing antibody diversity and affinity.

 stem cell: Multipotential cell from which differentiated cells derive.

 stochastic: A process involving at least some element of randomness.

 superantigen: An antigen that reacts with all the lymphocytes belonging to a particular T-cell receptor or immunoglobulin V region family, and that therefore stimulates (or deletes) a much larger number of cells than does conventional antigen.

 surface plasmon resonance: A technique based upon changes in the angle of reflected light that occur upon ligand binding to an immobilized target molecule on a biosensor chip.
 This permits the observation of protein–protein interactions (such as antibody binding to an antigen) in “real-time” (i.e., by continuous monitoring of the association and dissociation of the reversible reaction).